 Introspect: a nature residency is a low-tech residency; a return to the simplest forms of creation.

 The residency has a focus on the essentials, eliminating all potential distractions by limiting the use of screens and other technologies, to focus entirely on the process of creation.

-The artists are selected by a peer jury, and come from all around the process, encompassing multiple artistic disciplines.
-Introspect: a nature residency is a biennial residency, and it will return in 2024.
+The artists are selected by a peer jury, and come from all around the province, encompassing multiple artistic disciplines.
+Introspect: a nature residency is a biennial residency that began in 2022.

 You can see the group project from 2022 here.